tnmygrwl/roost-system/README.md

 3. Modify **demo.py** for system customization.
 For example, DET_CFG can be changed to adopt a new detector.

-4. Then there are two cases.
+4. Then consider two deployment scenarios.
-In the first, we process a number of consecutive days at stations (one job for each set of continuous days at a station): modify VARIABLES in **tools/launch_demo.py**.
+   1. In the first, we process consecutive days at stations, i.e. we launch one job for each set of continuous days at a station.
+Modify VARIABLES in **tools/launch_demo.py**.
+   Then under **tools**, run `python launch_demo.py` to submit jobs to slurm and process multiple batches of data.

-In the second, we process a number of scattered days at stations (one job for all days from each station instead of each scattered day-station): modify VARIABLES in **tools/gen_deploy_station_days_scripts.py**.
+   2. In the second, we process scattered days at stations, i.e. we launch one job for all days from each station.
+Modify VARIABLES in **tools/gen_deploy_station_days_scripts.py**.
+   Under **tools**, run `python gen_deploy_station_days_scripts.py` and then `bash scripts/launch_deploy_station_days_scripts.sh`.
+Each output txt file save scans or tracks for one station-day: need to manually combine txt files for station-days from each same station.

-    1. EXPERIMENT_NAME needs to be carefully chosen; it'll correspond to the dataset name later used in the website.
+   3. GOTCHA 1: EXPERIMENT_NAME needs to be carefully chosen;
+  it'll correspond to the dataset name later used in the web UI.

-    2. If there are previous batches processed for this EXPERIMENT_NAME (i.e. dataset to be loaded to the website), we can move previously processed data at the output directory to another location.
-    Then we can save the newly processed data at the same output directory; when we copy the new data to the server hosting the website, previous data don't need to be copied again.
+   4. GOTCHA 2: If there are previous batches processed under this EXPERIMENT_NAME (i.e. dataset to be loaded to the website), we can move previously processed data at the output directory to another location before saving newly processed data to this EXPERIMENT_NAME output directory.
+Thereby when we copy newly processed data to the server that hosts the web UI, previous data won't need to be copied again.

-5. In the first case, under **tools**, run `python launch_demo.py` to submit jobs to slurm and process multiple batches of data.
-In the second, under **tools**, run `python gen_deploy_station_days_scripts.py` and then `bash scripts/launch_deploy_station_days_scripts.sh`.
-The txt files about scans and tracks generated for the UI are still per station-day: need to combine days from each station into a batch later; pay special attention to make sure track ids are not duplicated.

 #### Deployment Log
 Model checkpoints are available [here](https://drive.google.com/drive/folders/1ApVX-PFYVzRn4lgTZPJNFDHnUbhfcz6E?usp=sharing).